Krusty-Krab-Caper/krusty-krab-caper/README.md

 Rubbing his scheming, microbial hands together, Plankton devised a plan to find information to aid him in his heist... perhapes an identifier for someone important?

+_HINT: Using tools like curl and Javascript could help you!_

 ## Endpoints
 Upon Karen's initial scan of the Krusty Krab's API infastructure, these are all of the usable endpoints found: